 O. Offer your assistance.

 How many times has your spouse carried in the groceries while you sat on the couch?
 I think it would be pretty unrealistic to say “never”.
-However it is time to take chivalry back, and begin being gentlemen and ladies again.
-Husbands, your wife according to the Bible “is the weaker vessel” (1 Peter 3:7) and WILL do all the work if you let her, but you must not let her.
+Husbands, your wife WILL do all the work if you let her, but you must not let her.
 Wives, your husband will work himself to death if you let him – make sure to ask what your spouse needs regularly and offer a hand as often as possible.

-Offer to help, offer your assistance.
-Let her choose between help or no help.
-Don’t just assume “she’s got this”.
-Ladies, your husband needs your help.
-He needs you to support him and encourage him and he needs you to nourish his soul and his spirit.
-Begin offering your assistance to him in everything that you can.
+Offer to help or offer your assistance.
+Let them choose between help or no help.
+Don’t just assume “she/he’s got this”.
 This can be as simple as offering your spouse a glass of water, when it is yourself that needs one.
 “Love one another.
 As I have loved you, so you must love one another.”
 John 13:34

 P. Put the Children #3.

 Here is the order in which we choose to live by: God # 1, Spouse #2, Children #3, Job #4, Business (or extra income earning potential) #5.
 Every couple with children must recognize that kids are going to grow and leave the home.
-As you put God first place in your life your spouse should be #2.
+As you put God first place in your life, your spouse should be #2.
 What does this mean?
 This means decisions should be first prayed on and submitted to God agreed upon by mommy and daddy, and then explained to the children.
 It also means mommy and daddy make time to go on date nights together (just the two of them), and that the kids KNOW that daddy and mommy love each other the MOST.